 - An Emergency Plant Pest Response levy set at $0.01 cent

-During 2019/20 your levy helped fund an investment of almost $83,000 in chestnut industry R&D and Marketing projects.
+During 2021/22 your levy helped fund an investment of over $71,000 in chestnut industry R&D and Marketing projects.
 In addition, the 1 cent Emergency Plant Pest Response levy was used to pay the chestnut industry’s 20% share of the chestnut blight eradication program.

 Who manages the chestnut levy?

-The levy is collected by the Commonwealth Department of Agriculture and Water Resources, and investment of these R&D and Marketing funds are managed by Horticulture Innovation Australia (Hort Innovation), a not-for-profit, grower-owned Research and Development Corporation (RDC) for Australia’s $9 billion horticulture industry.
+The levy is collected by the Department of Agriculture, Fisheries and Forestry, Levies Revenue Department and investment of these R&D and Marketing funds are managed by Horticulture Innovation Australia (Hort Innovation), a not-for-profit, grower-owned Research and Development Corporation (RDC) for Australia’s $9 billion horticulture industry.

 The Emergency Plant Pest Response Levy is managed by Plant Health Australia.